sxdiqsf/convolution_neural_network_image_classification/README.md

 This CNN model was developed using Keras, a deep learning library.
 It consists of convolutional, pooling, dropout, and dense layers to achieve high accuracy in classifying images of cats and dogs.
 The model trains on an example dataset and can then make predictions on new images.

 ## Requirements
 Python 3.x
 TensorFlow 2.x
 Keras
 NumPy
-Install the requirements using:

 ## Model Architecture
 Convolutional Layers: Three convolutional layers with ReLU activation.